mikeshort10/scheduler-api/README.md

   - **End times** are only important for Primaries (3/5/7pm) and are ignored for Subs.

 - **Lunch**: Time to eat, denoted 1st, 2nd, or 3rd.
-- **Specialty**: What skill an Employee is working in during a given shift.
+- **Specialty**: What skill a Primary is working in during a given shift.
 An employee can have at most one per shift.
-- **Cors**: The Specialty that an Employee can provide coverage for.
-An employee can multiple have Cors.
+- **Cors**: The Specialty that a Sub/Primary can provide coverage for.
+An Employee can multiple have Cors.

 ### Specialties/Cors